 How has the market evolved since you started?
 How has Nuxeo’s approach to marketing changed?

-Since starting with the company three years ago, I have been aware that Nuxeo's natural strengths are technology-oriented.
-The architecture and design of the platform is appealing to a technical audience, and that is a result of strategic choices that have been made along the way.
+Since starting with the company three years ago, I have been aware that Nuxeo’s natural strengths are technology-oriented.
+The content services architecture and design of the platform is appealing to a technical audience, and that is a result of strategic choices that have been made along the way.
 Rather than focusing on the non-technical business user, Nuxeo is focusing where its strengths lie.
-By focusing on the technical users, Nuxeo is promoting a platform approach to content management, which subtly distinguishes it from a pure ECM type market.
+By focusing on the technical users, Nuxeo is promoting a platform approach to content management, which subtly distinguishes it from a pure Enterprise Content Management system type market.
 The feedback and projects we are seeing reinforce the new direction, and I am excited about where it is heading.

 For example, last year, we donated part of our repository technology to Eclipse.
 Maybe that’s not interesting for a business user, but if you are a developer working with Java, and you see that headline, it will get your attention.